 Project Information Page (PIP)

-Each PIP includes information on the project’s location, type (mitigation or non-mitigation), identification numbers, habitat plan, site status, restoration events, contacts, funding sources, and performance criteria.
-If available, related habitat impacts, historical habitats, and related CRAM assessments are also summarized.
+Each PIP includes information on the project’s location, type (mitigation or non-mitigation), identification numbers, habitat plan, site status, restoration events, contacts, funding sources, and performance measures.
+If available, related habitat impacts and CRAM assessments are also summarized.

 Files & Links